FrancoNeme/FrancoNeme/README.md

 <h1 align="center">Hi 👋, I'm Franco Neme!</h1>
 <h3 align="center">Biotechnology Engineering student passionate about data science.</h3>

-- 🔭 I’m currently working on a University research project, which deals with **Mathematical modeling and simulation of a bioprocess.**
+- 🔭 I’m currently working on a University research project, which deals with **mathematical modeling and simulation of a bioprocess**.

 - 🌱 I’m currently learning: